 n.b.
 The following is subject to State Department and/or CDC-imposed travel restrictions.

-Last night: After receiving your ingredients in the mail, make sticky toffee pudding together online with Susana (SEGL’s chef)
+Last night: After receiving your ingredients in the mail, make sticky toffee pudding together online with Susana Heureaux (SEGL’s chef).

-Morning: Visit British Museum “virtually” via Christian (SEGL faculty member in London) to see the Rosetta Stone or the Elgin Marbles (examples of cultural artifact from colonial era)
+Morning: Visit British Museum “virtually” with Christian (SEGL faculty member in London) to see the Rosetta Stone or the Elgin Marbles (examples of cultural artifact from colonial era).

 Afternoon: Post-Museum discussion (over sticky toffee pudding from last night!) with Christian about ethics of displaying cultural artifacts from colonial era; critical thinking activity with you deciding what you might do about this issue as the director of the British Museum.

 ABOUT THE FACULTY